NixOS/rfcs/rfcs/0140-simple-package-paths.md

 To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/package.nix`.
 No need to find an appropriate category nor to modify `pkgs/top-level/all-packages.nix` anymore.

-With many packages, the `pkgs/unit` directory may look like this:
+With some packages, the `pkgs/unit` directory may look like this:

 ```
 pkgs